SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The body of a structure may contain zero or more *declarations*.
-These *declarations* may include both stored and computed properties, static properties, instance methods, static methods, initializer methods, type aliases, and even other structure declarations.
+These *declarations* may include both stored and computed properties, static properties, instance methods, static methods, initializer methods, type aliases, and even other structure, class, and enumeration declarations.
-Structure declarations may not contain destructor declarations.
+Structure declarations may not contain destructor or protocol declarations.
 For a discussion and several examples of structures that include these kind of declarations, see :doc:`../LanguageGuide/ClassesAndStructures`.